Drafting a Project Is an Essential Step

 Personalities Matter

 Anyone creating drawings for a client needs to be creative but willing to turn it off when pure order taking is required.
 They are a proud bunch that can be confident that their way is the best or perhaps the only way, to get the work done.
 They are usually very detail oriented, which is a plus, and they typically prefer to draw in private without distraction, but when pushed can draw while being watched.
-I love solving design problems with an “onion skin” overlay on paper.
+I love solving design problems with an “Onion Skin” overlay on paper.
 Participating in this experience is energizing, and when done on the fly can be a bonding experience.

 There Is More Than One Way to Get It Right